Kirishitan: Expansion

 A Japanese votive altar, Nanban style.
 End of the 16th century.
 Guimet Museum.

-By the end of the 16th century, the Japanese mission had become the largest overseas Christian community that was not under the rule of a European power.
-Its uniqueness was emphasized by Alessandro Valignano since 1582, who promoted a deeper accommodation of Japanese culture.
-Japan was then the sole overseas country in which all members of those confraternities were locals, as was the case with Christian missions in Mexico, Peru, Brazil, the Philippines, or India, in spite of the presence of a colonial elite.

 Most Japanese Christians lived in Kyushu, but Christianization was not a regional phenomenon and had a national impact.
 By the end of the 16th century it was possible to find baptized people in virtually every province of Japan, many of them organized in communities.
 On the eve of the Sekigahara battle, fifteen daimyōs were baptized, and their domains stretched from Hyūga in Southeast Kyushu to Dewa in North Honshū.
-Hundreds of churches had been built throughout Japan.

-Accepted on a national scale, Christianity was also successful among different social groups from the poor to the rich, peasants, traders, sailors, warriors, or courtesans.
-Most of the daily activities of the Church were done by Japanese from the beginning, giving the Japanese Church a native face, and this was one of the reasons for its success.
-By 1590, there were seventy native brothers in Japan, fully one half of Jesuits in Japan, and fifteen percent of all Jesuits who were working in Asia.